helmholtz-juniors/survey-framework/README.md

 # survey_framework
-This repo should contain the code for data import, analysis and plotting.
+This repo contains the code for data import, analysis and plotting.
+It is *public*, so it should at no point contain data or text for reports.

 > [!WARNING]
-> Never commit actual survey data to this repository!
+> Never commit raw survey data to this repository!
 Due to internals of git,
 > it is almost impossible to erase accidentally committed data from history.
 > We suggest you follow the folder structure outlined below.